Skip to main content

 The reason for this provision is to protect the exclusively contracted artists under the control of the Korean government and prevent the possibility of the Company committing illegal activities such as sexual violence crimes against the artists or other crimes with the entertainment business license from the government.

 The suicide of actress Jang Ja-yeon sparked the need for legislation.
-The case is a typical case of power and illegality, in that the high-powered corruption scandal in connection with the entertainment business by the management company, exposed the shameful underbelly of high society, where there are only victims and no perpetrators, and it is still ongoing.
+The case is a typical case of power and illegality.
+The high-powered corruption scandal in connection with the entertainment business by the management company exposed the shameful underbelly of high society, where there are only victims and no perpetrators, which is still ongoing.
 It is an unfortunate case.
 (See the links below.)

 “Article 27 (Grounds for Disqualification)